-It might sound straightforward, but take the time to refine your color palette, as it will simplify the process of shopping for furniture and accessories.
-Even if you’re not revamping your home office at the moment, defining a color scheme can help you rearrange items that stick out and you will get a more consistent overall look.
-For a timeless color scheme go for neutrals such as greys, whites, beiges, caramel, sage and light blues.
-This doesn’t mean that everything in your office should be the same color, but these are great colors to use as your base color.
-Navy blues, dark greens and blacks are often used to complement a neutral color palette.
+It might sound straightforward, but take the time to refine your colour palette, as it will simplify the process of shopping for furniture and accessories.
+Even if you’re not revamping your home office at the moment, defining a colour scheme can help you rearrange items that stick out and you will get a more consistent overall look.
+For a timeless colour scheme go for neutrals such as greys, whites, beiges, caramel, sage and light blues.
+This doesn’t mean that everything in your office should be the same colour, but these are great colours to use as your base colour.
+Navy blues, dark greens and blacks are often used to complement a neutral colour palette.

 Personalise with art and decorative items